vvo/in-viewport/README.md

 When your element is near `300px` of the viewport, you get your callback / true result.

-### Specifying debounce wait value
+### Specifying debounce value

-By default, debounce wait value is 15ms.
+By default, debounce value for scroll and resize events is 15ms.

 You can change that with `debounce` param.